go-chat-bot/bot/README.md

 ### Testing your plugin

-- Ad your plugin to `debug/main.go` import list
+- Add your plugin to `debug/main.go` import list
 - Build the debug app
 - Execute it and test with the interactive console